Summer lovin’: The hottest movies hitting Netflix this May

 The Kingdom (2007)

 Peter Berg’s underrated The Kingdom treads a fine line between taut political drama and brutal, heart-pounding thriller.
-It follows a team of US government agents (including Jamie Foxx & Jennifer Garner) sent to investigate the bombing of an American facility in the Middle East.
+It follows a team of US government agents (including Jamie Foxx and Jennifer Garner) sent to investigate the bombing of an American facility in the Middle East.

 Wanted (2008)